-Average Daily Membership and October Enrollment Years Ended June 30, 2010 to 2019
+Average Daily Membership and October Enrollment Years Ended June 30, 2010 to 2019 students, including all kindergarten students even though they are in membership for only half days.

 Average Daily Membership (ADM) equals total aggregate days of membership of all students divided by 180 days of school.